DTjomsland/sprout_planner/README.md

 ## Project Model Relations
 ### User:
 - Every user is identified by the primary key: user_id
-- Every user has a 1-to-many relationship with The UserCategory and UserFeelingTable.
+- Every user has a one-to-many relationship with The UserCategory and UserFeelingTable.
 Every User can create many user categories and user feelings.
 - UserCategory and UserFeeling contain  the foreign key: user_id.
 - User categories and user feelings only have one user linked to them.

 ### UserCategory:
 - Every user category is identified by the primary key: user_category_id.
-- Every user category has a 1-to-many relationship with the UserActivity table.
+- Every user category has a one-to-many relationship with the UserActivity table.
 Every category can be linked to many user activities.
 - UserActivity contains the foreign key: user_category_id.
 - User activities can only have one category linked to them.
 Since each category can only have one user, each activity is only linked to one user.

 ### UserActivity:
 - Every user activity is identified by the primary key: user_activity_id.
-- Every user activity has a 1-to-1 relationship with the UserIcon table.
+- Every user activity has a one-to-one relationship with the UserIcon table.
 Every activity can be linked to only one user icon.
 - UserIcon contains the foreign key: user_activity_id.
 - User icons can only have one user activity linked to them.
 Since each activity can only be linked to one category, and each category can only be linked to one user, each icon is only linked to one user.